 In geography, the children will develop their key knowledge linked to the similarities and differences between the UK and India.
 They will explore ‘The School Under the Bridge’ in India and compare and contrast this to Foxfield.
 The children will have the opportunity to identify key features of a locality using a map and use geographical evidence to make a prediction.
 As part of the learning journey, the children will extend their knowledge of human and physical features to label diagrams and photographs.

-In RE, Year 2 are learning about the religion of Hinduism.
-We will be looking at the importance of family and festivals and the features of a Puja.
-We will use RE artefacts to explore the essential features in a place of worship and compare this to other religions we have studied.
+In RE, Year 2 are learning about the religion of Christianity.
+We will be looking at the story of Easter, we will be identifying the importance of different symbols and exploring the key features of the Easter story.

-In PE, the children are learning about multi skills, such as ball control, throwing, catching, bouncing and showing an awareness of space.
+In PE, the children are learning about multi skills, such as ball control, throwing, catching, bouncing, dribbling using feet and showing an awareness of space.
 We will be applying these skills to many different sports, including tennis, volleyball and netball.
 We will also have the opportunity to choreograph and take part in dances, which we will be performing to our peers.

 In RSE, the children will be learning about health and wellbeing.
 They will be learning about gender differences, identifying and naming body parts and describing how people change over time.

-To support our RE learning this half term, we will be visiting a Hindu temple.
-Whilst there, we will be identifying the key features and significance they have to Hindus.
-We will be comparing this experience to other religions and places of worship we have learnt about.
+To support our RE learning this half term, we will have a visitor in to consolidate our learning on Christianity.
+We will be comparing this experience to other religions.